-A species survey is done in order to find a species tile to replace an empty nature tile (a tile with no species).
+NATURE SURVEY A player can conduct nature surveys to reveal the face down nature tiles on the game board.
+A nature survey costs one resource card and allows the player to choose one face down nature tile to turn face up.
+SPECIES SURVEY A species survey is done in order to find a species tile to replace an empty nature tile (a tile with no species).
 It can be done even if the nature tile has other tokens on top of it.
 However, species surveys cannot be done on polluted land tiles or on a species tile.

-Species surveys costs one knowledge card [binoc_tiny] corresponding to the type of the chosen nature tile.
+Species surveys costs one knowledge card corresponding to the type of the chosen nature tile.
 Then the player reveals tiles from the top of the nature draw pile until they have found a matching species tile or have revealed 5 tiles.
 If the player finds a matching tile, it replaces the original nature tile.
 Then the rest of the tiles, including the replaced tile, are shuffled into the nature draw pile.

-Example with an image: the burned-out birder uses a forest knowledge card to conduct a species survey on an empty forest tile.
+Example: the burned-out birder uses a forest knowledge card to conduct a species survey on an empty forest tile.
 The third nature tile revealed from the nature draw pile is a flying squirrel.
 The flying squirrel species tile replaces the empty forest tile and the empty forest tile is shuffled in the nature pile with the other 2 revealed cards.

+18

+··· Tile actions

+PLANNING A NEW PROJECT

+Only developers can plan and construct projects.